bimagv/3-hexo-forked/layout/indexs.md

 To create, organizing knowladge that very useful in future.

 # More and more data
-OneNote is one of the best notetaking application.
-You can make a lot of note with

-And bye-bye OneNote, EverNote, or Notenote.
-I just migrate my note to a blog.
+OneNote or P3X OneNote is one of the best notetaking application rich feature & modern UI.
+But, some note need to be placed in a blog to make it public.
+So that my friend can easily see it.

 >Is that cool?

-So whats wrong dude? they online too and stylish? why, ............
+So whats wrong dude? they online too? why, ............

 ![](img/cloud.jpg)

 Probably because they are spread on many place.
-It is often difficult for me to combine them, and there is no way to freely control the way information is organized, so we need space for my note collection.
+It is often difficult for me to combine them, and there is no way to freely control the way information is organized, so I need space for my note collection and centralize archive.

 Don't worry...

 >because it's "in the cloud"

-Then Patrick say: *Its just someone else's computer*
+Then Patrick say: *There is no cloud!
+Its just someone else's computer* *fuarkkk

 ## Comfortable with archive based blog
 When I create [bimagv.miraheze.org](https://bimagv.miraheze.org) I need to make note when offline, that troublesome too.

 lucky Static Site generator (SSG) can make a deal with them.
-And also *OneNote like* theme I used, [hexo-theme-3](https://github.com/yelog/hexo-theme-3-hexo)
+And also *OneNote like* theme I used with good indexing, [hexo-theme-3](https://github.com/yelog/hexo-theme-3-hexo)

 With SSG I can ...